-Doubters question Peter for baptizing the Roman soldier Cornelius and eating at table with him.
+Doubters, however, question Peter for baptizing the Roman soldier Cornelius and eating at table with him.
 (Monday) “God has given life-giving repentance to the Gentiles too,” Peter responds, initiating a new phase in the church’s growth.
-His response is based, not on any human judgment, but because of signs from the Spirit.
+His response is based, not on human judgment, but because he has seen signs from the Spirit.

 The readings from Acts from Wednesday to Saturday describe Barnabas and Saul’s opening campaign into the Gentile world.
 Let’s not ignore, though, the reading from Tuesday which recalls the unknown survivors of the persecution of Stephen who, driven into the Gentile world, “speak to the Greeks, proclaiming the Lord Jesus to them.
 The hand of the Lord was with them and a great number turned to the Lord.”
 Clearly, others besides those we know brought the gospel to the Gentiles.

-We are all involved, not just a chosen few, in bringing the gospel to others.
+We are all involved, not just a chosen few, in bringing the gospel to the world.

 In the Gospel readings from John (Monday-Wednesday) Jesus continues to speak of himself as the Good Shepherd.
 As Risen Lord, he goes before us, guiding his flock to final pasture.
 We hear his voice, not the voice of a stranger.
 His voice is the same as the Father’s voice.